 Note: Protocols recorded as a result of performance of a patient procedure are instances of the CT Performed Procedure Protocol Storage SOP Class that exist in the Patient/Study/Series hierarchy.
-They would be stored using Store Instances over the Web [RAD-108].
+They would be stored using Store Instances over the Web [RAD-108] (see WIC Trial Implementation Supplement).

-The Sender shall encode the instances using either the binary DICOM method or the DICOM PS3.18 metadata and bulk data method.
+The Sender shall encode the instances using a Media Type of either application/dicom (for binary DICOM) or application/dicom+json (for metadata and bulk data).